 - Annual rainfall: 59″

-- Best time to go: A great year-round destination, Bangkok is most popular from November – March, when cooler temperatures a less humid climate make walking around the city more appealing.
+- Best time to go: A great year-round destination, Bangkok is most popular from November to March, when cooler temperatures a less humid climate make walking around the city more appealing.
 You can expect to see sunny days, less rainfall and – as a result – higher prices as tourists descend on the city.
-With temperatures falling to just below 68 degrees in the evening between December – February, this is a great time to explore comfortably.
-If you want to grab a bargain, head to Bangkok between May – October when hot temperatures and a higher chance of rain mean fewer visitors and better deals!
+With average temperatures falling to just below 68 degrees in the evening between December and February, this is a great time to explore comfortably.
+If you want to grab a bargain, head to Bangkok between May and October when the heat and a higher chance of rain mean fewer visitors and better deals!

 Things to see and do in Bangkok